 What should I do about silent, independent reading in the classroom?

 Reading fluency growth is greatest when students are working directly with you.
-Therefore, you should use most of your allocated reading instruction time for direct teaching of reading skills and strategies.
+Therefore, we should use most of our allocated reading instruction time for direct teaching of reading skills and strategies.
 Promoting silent, independent reading outside of school or as a free-time activity is also valuable, but this should not replace direct instruction in reading in school.

 Direct instruction is especially important for readers who are struggling.
 Readers who have not yet attained fluency are not likely to make effective and efficient use of silent, independent reading time.
 For these students, independent reading takes time away from needed reading instruction